 The first step will include a comprehensive medical questionnaire, blood work to include thyroid, hormone, nutrional and adrenal gland functioning.
 We may also recommend food sensitivity testing.

-Causes of Abnormal weight gain may be: Hormone imbalance, thryoid imbalance, adrenal imbalance, food sensitivity, genetic predisposition, medical conditions, poor eating habits, and lack of exercise.
-These will all need to be evaluated and addressed if you are to be successful in achieving weight loss results.
+Causes of Abnormal weight gain may be: Hormone imbalance, thyroid imbalance, adrenal imbalance, food sensitivity, genetic predisposition, medical conditions, poor eating habits, and lack of exercise.
+These will all need to be evaluated by your primary care physician and addressed if you are to be successful in achieving weight loss results.

 We can’t improve what we can’t measure.
 At the start and during the program we will measure your weight, chest, waist, flanks, hips, thighs and arms sizes.
 Body composition analysis is also recommended.